 To temporarily loosen your stuck needle, tap the carburetor with a rubber mallet.
 This may work once or twice.
 You will have to replace the float needle to correctly fix your Gravely carburetor.

-Fuel Filter is Damaged or Degraded on a Gravely Mower
+Fuel Filter is Damaged or Degraded

 Old fuel will degrade and soften the plastic housing on the fuel filter.
 The fuel filter will begin leaking at the seams when this happens.